unfoldingWord/uw-content-validation/src/demos/book-packages-check/README.md

   maximumSimilarMessages='4' // Default is 3 (0 means don't suppress any)
   // extractLength='20' // Default is 15
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
-  //sortBy='ByRepo' // Default is 'ByPriority'; also have 'ByRepo' and 'AsFound' />
+  // sortBy='ByRepo' // Default is 'ByPriority'; also have 'ByRepo' and 'AsFound' />
 ```